Masters of Science in Nutrition - Professional Dietetics (MS-PD)

 Curriculum and sequence

-The program curriculum is made up of a pre-set group of advanced courses in nutrition, dietetics and health using online delivery during the first 9 program months.
-After the first year courses, graduates come to Oregon to complete the internship rotations, while taking 1-2 more courses and completing the capstone project data collection and analysis and finalizing the capstone project and paper.
-Graduates are finished after presenting a defense of the capstone to their graduate committee and faculty in the final Spring term.
+The program curriculum is made up of a pre-set group of advanced courses in nutrition, dietetics and health using online delivery during the first 12 program months.
+After the first year courses, students move to Oregon to complete the internship rotations, while taking 1-2 more courses and completing the capstone project and paper.
+Graduates are finished after presenting a defense of the capstone project to their graduate committee in the final Spring term.

 Rotations

-The coursework is followed by pre-arranged, 10-month, 1000-1200 hours (40 hr/week) of supervised practice provided in rotation sites situated in the Willamette Valley of Oregon.
-There is no need to identify rotation sites to participate in this program, as you will spend the last year of the program in Oregon.
+The coursework is followed by pre-arranged, 10-month, 1000 hours (40 hr/week) of supervised practice provided in rotation sites situated in the Willamette Valley of Oregon.
+All rotation sites are secured by the program and students must reside in Oregon to complete the dietetic internship component of the program.

-The rotations for the MS-PD cross a wide range of practice sites.
+The dietetic internship rotations cover a wide range of practice sites.
 Each intern will rotate through 6-7 locations for a total of approximately 35 weeks.

 ROI: Return on Ingestion